tianjiqx/Readings/reading_list/paper_reading_list.md

 - [x] Bigtable: A Distributed Storage System for Structured Data
 - [ ] Anna: A KVS For Any Scale
 - [ ] Eliminating Boundaries in Cloud Storage with Anna
+- [x] Delta Lake : High-Performance ACID Table Storage over Cloud Object Stores
+- [ ] AnalyticDB: Real-time OLAP database system at Alibaba Cloud
+- [ ] Cloud native database systems at Alibaba: Opportunities and challenges
+- [ ] Large-scale incremental processing using distributed transactions and notifications
+- [ ] Multi-model Databases: A new journey to handle the variety of data
+- [x] TiDB: A Raft-based HTAP Database
+- [x] Spark SQL: Relational Data Processing in Spark
+- [x] Delta Lake : High-Performance ACID Table Storage over Cloud Object Stores
+- [x] Lakehouse: A New Generation of Open Platforms that Unify Data Warehousing and Advanced Analytics
+- [ ] Cloud native database systems at Alibaba: Opportunities and challenges
+- [ ] Multi-model Databases: A new journey to handle the variety of data

 ### 2.1 Column-store

 - [x] C-store: a column-oriented DBMS
 - [x] Column-Stores vs. Row-Stores: How Different Are They Really?
 - [x] The Vertica Analytic Database: C-Store 7 Years Later